NebulousLabs/Sia/doc/API.md

 ========

 The siad API is currently under construction.
 The deprecated way of doing things is documented at the end of the (incomplete) new documentation.

-All responses from the API contain a 'success' field (a bool) and an 'error' field (a string).
-If the query returns an error, the 'success' field will be set to false and there will be an error message.
-If no error occurs, 'success' will be set to true and the error field will be empty.
+The new documentation is a spec for the 0.4.0 api.
+After a round of fixes and improvments for 0.4.1, the API will be frozen into 'compatibility mode', such that backwards compatibility is preserved with all apps in future upgrades.
+The api may change again when 1.0.0 is released.

 Consensus
 ---------